astriaorg/astria/charts/README.md

 ## Examining Deployments

 [k9s](https://k9scli.io/) is a useful utility for inspecting deployed containers, logs and services.
-Additionally you may interact directly with the kubernetes API some helpful commands below.
+Additionally, you may interact directly with the kubernetes API using some helpful commands below.

 ### Helpful commands